randaller/llama-chat/README.md

 And on Venuatu's repo: https://github.com/venuatu/llama

+# System requirements
+- Modern enough CPU
+- NVIDIA graphics card
+- 64 or better 128 Gb of RAM (192 or 256 would be perfect)

 ### Conda Environment Setup Example for Windows 10+
 Download and install Anaconda Python https://www.anaconda.com and run Anaconda Prompt
 ```